stacksjs/clarity/README.md

 - `search`: Search through logs using patterns with date range and case sensitivity options
 - `clear`: Clear log history with level, name, and date filtering
 - `config`: Manage clarity configuration (get, set, list)

+To learn more about the CLI usage, please refer to the [CLI documentation](https://stacks-clarity.netlify.app/cli).

 ## Configuration